 In the development of this report, ICER's researchers consulted with several clinical experts, patients, manufacturers, and other stakeholders.
-The following clinical experts provided input that helped guide the ICER team as we shaped our scope and report.
-None of these individuals is responsible for the final contents of this report or should be assumed to support any part of this report, which is solely the work of the ICER team and its affiliated researchers.
+The following experts provided input that helped guide the ICER team as we shaped our scope and report.
+It is possible that expert reviewers may not have had the opportunity to review all portions of this report.
+None of these individuals is responsible for the final contents of this report, nor should it be assumed that they support any part of it.
+The report should be viewed as attributable solely to the ICER team and its affiliated researchers.

-For a complete list of stakeholders from whom we requested input, please visit: https://icer-review.org/material/digital-apps-for-oud-stakeholder-list/
+For a complete list of stakeholders from whom we requested input, please visit: https://icer.org/assessment/opioids-digital-apps-2020/#overview.